leowu06/Quant_Finance_Project/README.md

 # Quant_Finance_Projects

-This repository contains my projects in quantitative finance, specifically for pricing models.
+This folder contains my projects in quantitative finance, specifically for pricing models.
+These are used to fairly find a price for a option, put or call.

 - Black-Scholes Pricing: uses a clever formula that has changed the markets, assuming perfectly efficient market.